2captcha/2captcha-php/README.md

 $code = $solver->getResult($id);
 ```
 ### balance
+Use this method to get your account's balance
 ```php
 $balance = $solver->balance();
 ```
 ### report
+Use this method to report good or bad captcha answer.
 ```php
 $solver->report($id, true); // captcha solved correctly
 $solver->report($id, false); // captcha solved incorrectly
 ```

 ## Error handling
+If case of an error captch solver throws an exception.
+It's important to properly handle these cases.
+We recommend to use `try catch` to handle exceptions.
 ```php
 try {
     $result = $solver->text('If tomorrow is Saturday, what day is today?');